idaholab/virtual_test_bed/doc/content/pbfhr/steady/griffin.md

 MOOSE also contains basic mesh generation capabilities which can be leveraged to generated rectilinear meshes.
 However, for realistic reactor models, it is more common to use an external meshing software.
 We used [Cubit](https://cubit.sandia.gov/) to generate meshes for the Mk1-FHR.
 The mesh may be shared between applications, but it is generally recommended to tailor the mesh to the physics equations being solved.
-We specify the external mesh using a `FileMeshGenerator`.
+We specify the external mesh using a [FileMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/FileMeshGenerator.html).

 !listing /pbfhr/steady/ss0_neutrons.i block=Mesh/mesh_reader

 This mesh is then modified using MOOSE mesh generators.
-We remove the brick insulation from the system using a `BlockDeletionGenerator` as its influence on the neutronics is negligible.
+We remove the brick insulation from the system using a [BlockDeletionGenerator](https://mooseframework.inl.gov/source/meshgenerators/BlockDeletionGenerator.html) as its influence on the neutronics is negligible.
 Before that, we added a sideset, a collection of element sides, to the mesh.
 This new sideset is used to define the boundary condition for the outer boundary of the core.

 !listing /pbfhr/steady/ss0_neutrons.i block=Mesh/new_boundary

-Variables and kernels need not be defined when using Griffin, as the `TransportSystems` block is an `Action` in MOOSE vocabulary that takes care of defining those.
-We will explain those blocks more in details for the Pronghorn input, which does not use an `Action`.
+Variables and kernels need not be defined when using Griffin, as the `TransportSystems` block is an [Action](https://mooseframework.inl.gov/source/actions/Action.html) in
+MOOSE vocabulary that takes care of defining those.
+We will explain those blocks more in details for the Pronghorn input, which does not use an [Action](https://mooseframework.inl.gov/source/actions/Action.html).

-`AuxVariables` are used to define fields/variables that are not solved for.
+[AuxVariables](https://mooseframework.inl.gov/syntax/AuxVariables/) are used to define fields/variables that are not solved for.
 They may be used for coupling, for computing material properties, for outputting quantities of interests, and many other uses.
 In this input file, `Tfuel` and `Tsalt` are used to couple to the thermal hydraulics simulation.
-These fields are populated by `Transfers` from the Pronghorn app, further in the input file.
+These fields are populated by [Transfers](https://mooseframework.inl.gov/syntax/Transfers/) from the Pronghorn app, further in the input file.

 !listing /pbfhr/steady/ss0_neutrons.i block=AuxVariables/Tfuel AuxVariables/Tsalt